John Scalzi: Fiction

 In August 2006, Scalzi was awarded the John W. Campbell Award for Best New Writer for best new science fiction writer of 2005.

 In February 2007, a novelette set in the Old Man's War universe, called "The Sagan Diary", was published as a hardcover by Subterranean Press.
 Scalzi has commented that he originally wrote the book as free verse poetry, then converted it into prose format.
 An audio reading of "The Sagan Diary" was offered through Scalzi's website in February 2007, featuring the voices of fellow science fiction authors Elizabeth Bear, Mary Robinette Kowal, Ellen Kushner, Cherie Priest, Karen Meisner and Helen Smith.
-In November of the same year, Subterranean Press also made "The Sagan Diary" text freely available online.
-In April 2008 Audible Frontiers produced an audiobook of the novelette, read by Stephanie Wolfe.

 The third novel set in the same universe, The Last Colony, was released in April 2007.
-It was nominated for the 2008 Hugo Award for Best Novel.

 Zoe's Tale, the fourth Old Man's War novel, presenting a different view of the events covered in The Last Colony, was published in August 2008.
-Zoe's Tale was nominated for the Hugo Award for Best Novel in 2009.

 Also in 2008, Audible.com released the audiobook anthology METAtropolis, edited by Scalzi and featuring short fiction in a shared world created by Scalzi, Elizabeth Bear, Tobias Buckell, Jay Lake, and Karl Schroeder.
 METAtropolis was planned from the beginning to be released as an audio anthology prior to any print edition.
-The audiobook featured the voices of Battlestar Galactica actors Michael Hogan, Alessandro Juliani and Kandyse McClure and was nominated for the Hugo Award for Best Dramatic Presentation, Long Form in 2009.
-A sequel audiobook, METAtropolis: Cascadia, edited by Jay Lake, came out in 2010.
-In 2009 Subterranean Press released a limited edition print run of METAtropolis, which was subsequently published by Tor in a standard hardcover edition, in 2010.
+The audiobook featured the voices of Battlestar Galactica actors Michael Hogan, Alessandro Juliani and Kandyse McClure and was a finalist for the Hugo Award for Best Dramatic Presentation, Long Form in 2009.
+A sequel audiobook, METAtropolis: Cascadia, edited by Jay Lake, was released in 2010.
+In 2009, Subterranean Press released a limited edition print run of METAtropolis, which was subsequently published by Tor in a standard hardcover edition in 2010.

-Fuzzy Nation, Scalzi's ninth novel, began as a writing exercise.
+Fuzzy Nation, Scalzi's ninth novel, was published on May 10, 2011.
+It began as a writing exercise.
 Scalzi explained that it had been "basically written just for the fun of it and for sort of getting into the habit of actually enjoying writing science fiction again."
 It was an adaptation of Little Fuzzy, published by H. Beam Piper in 1962, and was authorized by the Piper estate.
-Scalzi announced the release on his blog on April 7, 2010, and the novel was published on May 10, 2011.